This post may contain affiliate or sponsored links. Please read our disclosure policy.

 Oh boy, this is it!
 THE Cuban Panini I’ve always wanted.
 It’s got the perfect balance of complex flavor, texture, and gooey goodness.
 Trust us when we say, the interesting combo of ingredients results in one amazing hot sandwich.
-Plus, you can make the fall-apart pulled pork in either the slow cooker or the Instant Pot.
+It’s even better on our homemade Panini Bread.

 When I tested these sandwiches years ago, I invited a neighbor friend and Polly over to taste test with me for lunch.
 We were all floored at how stinkin’ tasty the combo of ingredients on this panini were!
 My husband confirmed that these were a winner that night at dinner, too.
 (Yes, I ate them for two meals that day.
 And I’m still happy about that decision.)